KABIR-CHAUHAN/Rubiks-Cube-Solver/README.md

-# Rubik's Cube Solver 🧩
+o# Rubik's Cube Solver 🧩

 A Python project that intelligently solves a 3x3 Rubik's Cube using the Beginner's Method.
 The solver features:

 ✅ Intelligent detection of cube state
 ✅ Step-by-step move instructions
-✅ GUI visualization of all 6 faces
+✅ GUI visualization of all 6 faces hello
 ✅ User-friendly input system

 ## Technologies Used